Big Willow Park Master Planning and Restoration

 Can the youth baseball field fence lengths be extended to allow for additional ages to use them?
 Are there any plans to expand the use of any fields to accommodate youth softball?

-klf About 2 months ago
+klf 5 months ago

 I’m very lucky to live adjacent to Big Willow Park – it’s a gem and one of the reasons my family bought our home.
 Since moving next door we’ve all turned into bird watchers calling out sightings of blue herons, bald eagles and barred owls.
 We’ve spotted furry friends like otter, mink and muskrat, and less-cute creatures like snapping turtles and all manner of toads and frogs that fill the evening air with their songs.
 My kids now know the difference between invasive plants like buckthorn and garlic mustard and natives like the red dogwood, white meadow anemone flowers and blue vervain that line some of Big Willow’s trails.